shamanec/GADS-devices-provider/docs/setup.md

 3. Set it up for supervision using a new(or existing) supervision identity.
 You can do that for free without having a paid MDM account.
 4. Connect each consecutive device and supervise it using the same supervision identity.
 5. Export your supervision identity file and choose a password.
-6. Save your new supervision identity file in the project `./config` folder as `supervision.p12`.
+6. Save your new supervision identity file in the project `./conf` folder as `supervision.p12`.
-7. Open `config.json` and set your `supervision_password` in `env-config`

-**Note** You can also Trust manually when device provisioning is running but this is not optimal.
+**Note** You can also `Trust` manually when connecting a device, might be required again after host/device restart.

 [] TODO - see if supervising can be automated with `go-ios` to skip this step and make set up more autonomous

 # Running the provider
 1. Execute `go build .`
-2. Execute `./GADS-devices-provider` while providing the flags:
+2. Execute `./GADS-devices-provider` providing the flags:
-* `--nickname` - this is used to get the correct provider configuration from MongoDB
+    a. `--nickname=` - this is used to get the correct provider configuration from MongoDB
-* `--mongo-db` - address and port of the MongoDB instance
+    b. `--mongo-db=` - address and port of the MongoDB instance
-* `--provider-folder` - optional, folder where provider should store logs and apps and get needed files for setup.
+    c. `--provider-folder=` - optional, folder where provider should store logs and apps and get needed files for setup.
 Can be 1) relative path to the folder where provider binary is located or 2) full path on the host.
-Default is current binary folder
+Default is the folder where the binary is currently located
-* `--log-level` - optional, how verbose should the provider logs be, use `debug` for more verbose output, default is `info`
+    d. `--log-level=` - optional, how verbose should the provider logs be, use `debug` for more verbose output, default is `info`

 Example default path: `./GADS-devices-provider --nickname=Provider1 --mongo-db=192.168.1.6:27017`
 Example relative path: `./GADS-devices-provider --nickname=Provider1 --mongo-db=192.168.1.6:27017 --provider-folder==./provider-data --log-level=debug`